axelerator/safe_and_sound/README.md

 These types share some properties with types referred to as _algebaric data types_, _sum types_ or _union types_.

 We can model similar relationships more verbosely in plain Ruby with classes and subclasses.
-This library provides some syntactic shortcuts to create these hierarchy.
+This library provides some syntactic shortcuts to create these hierarchies.

 ```ruby
 Vehicle = SafeAndSound.new(